ctorres80/ocs-osd-manager/README.md

 ## Let's doing some testing

-Use case 1: Discover ypur local devices with device-byid path and return a CR, please remember to configure variable "disk_size_bytes" in vars/vars.yml (it should be whatever size but greater than Operating System disks)
+Use case 1: Discover the OCS nodes and return the local-block CR useful to create devices with device-byid format, please remember to configure variable "disk_size_bytes" in vars/vars.yml (it should be whatever size but greater than Operating System disks)

     [ctorres-redhat.com@clientvm 0 ~/deploy/tools/ocs-osd-manager]$ ansible-playbook osd_manager.yml
     [WARNING]: provided hosts list is empty, only localhost is available.
 Note that the implicit localhost does not match 'all'